AdobeDocs/workfront.es-ES/help/quicksilver/administration-and-setup/customize-workfront/use-layout-templates/customize-object-headers.md

    <!--when this will be possible for more than 3 objects, at production, make this more general: update the sentence above to say "select an object you want to customize in the Customize what users see drop-down menu). -->

-1. En la sección [!UICONTROL Campos de encabezado], pase el ratón sobre los campos mostrados y realice una de las siguientes acciones:
+1. En la sección [!UICONTROL Campos de encabezado], pase el ratón sobre los campos actuales y realice una de las siguientes acciones:
    * Haga clic en el icono **x** para eliminar un campo

      O